 The big reason you should try this marketing approach is a simple one.
 It really works.

-In one version of personalized yearbook marketing, which we covered before, a yearbook advisor for an elementary school used these flyers to boost sales by 50%.
+In one version of personalized yearbook marketing, which we covered before, a yearbook adviser for an elementary school used these flyers to boost sales by 50%.
 We’re not suggesting you go to the same lengths, but you should take the overarching idea.
 And that’s this: If you can tap into a person’s motivations for buying a yearbook, you stand a far better shot of having them buy a yearbook.